essential-contributions/essential-base/crates/asm-gen/README.md

 - `opcode`: A hexadecimal representation of the operation code, uniquely identifying the operation.
 - `description`: A brief explanation of what the operation does.
+- `shorthand`: A unique shorthand for the op.
+If unspecified, the shorthand is assumed to be the uppercase form of the name.
 - `panics` (optional): A list of reasons why the operation might cause the virtual machine to panic.
 - `arg_bytes` (optional): Specifies the number of bytes expected as arguments